nice-game-hints/cleo/Chapter-2/willowisp.md

 ## What else does that cocktail require?

 Base: Salt Lick Smitty - Tequila
-Modifier: Sherbe Powder
+Modifier: Sherbet Powder
 Flavor: Lemon

-# Who might want this 'Risky on the docks' cocktail?
+# Who might want this 'Risky On The Docks' cocktail?
 Have you thoroughly talked to everyone on the island?

 # There's only a pale woman and Ingo.
 I don't want to talk to Ingo.
-Try entering a few buildings.
+Try heading indoors.

 # None of these people seem thirsty.
 Enter the McInally Hotel, and talk to everyone in the lobby.

-Remember that the 'Risky on the docks' cocktail has a clue in its name.
+Remember that the 'Risky On The Docks' cocktail has a clue in its name.

 ## I'd like to know who needs to drink this cocktail.
 The hotel guest writing in her travel diary needs to [live a little.](hotelguest.md)